Our customer reviews

 FAQ - More Frequently Asked Questions about the Test

-The Burnout-Stress-Check measures important values such as cortisol, TSH (sensitive), magnesium, hemoglobin, folic acid, and transcobalamin.
-These values provide insights into your stress level and potential deficiencies that may affect your health.
+The burnout risk test measures important values such as (25-OH-)Vitamin D, cortisol, CRP (C-reactive protein), ferritin, TSH (thyroid-stimulating hormone), and Vitamin B12 (cobalamin).
+This combination provides insight into your stress level, nutrient supply, and potential strains that may affect your health.

 2. Who is this test suitable for?